espocrm/documentation/administration/upgrading.md

 2. Disable cron (at Administration > Settings) before upgrading.
 Enable it back after upgrade is finished.
 3. Enable 'Maintenance Mode' (at Administration > Settings) before upgrading.
 Disable after upgrade is finished.

-## Upgrade from UI

-#### Step 1.
-Check your current version

-To check your current version go to Administration > Upgrade page.

-#### Step 2.
-Download needed upgrade packages

-Go to the upgrade page https://www.espocrm.com/download/upgrades/ and based on your currect version download needed packages.

-#### Step 3.
-Run upgrade from Administration panel

-Go to Administration > Upgrade.
-Upload and install one by one upgrade packages.

 ## Additional parameters

 Available parameters (only for advanced users):